canlab/CANlab_help_examples/bayes_factors/README.md

 prior=normal(0,sqrt(2)/2,autoscale=TRUE) to stan_lmer calls. rstanarm 'autoscales' priors, while Morey's package places a prior on effect sizes.
-I'm not sure if these are equivalent, and while Morey's prior on the scale of the effect size is sqrt(2)/2 I don't want to give the impression that this necessarily corresponds to a prior on the coefficients of 2.5*s_x/s_y in rstanarm.
+I'm not sure if these are equivalent, and while Morey's prior on the scale of the effect size is sqrt(2)/2 I don't want to give the impression that this necessarily corresponds to a prior on the coefficients of 2.5 * s_x/s_y in rstanarm.
 The equivalence is purely anecdotal.
 That said, setting an rscale=2.5 prior in Morey's package does seem to provide results that agree with the rstanarm + bridgesampling defaults, so maybe autoscaling and priors on the effect size are the same thing.
 At any rate, the consequence of a wider scale prior seems to be to increase the odds in favor of the null.
 Morey justifies narrower priors on the grounds that psychology research tends to have small effect sizes.
-Perhaps, but another way to say that is that psychology is a field happy to entertain belief in things without much evidence.
-So narrow your priors according to the strength of your faith I suppose.
+I've personally considered normal(0,1) priors when testing effects on z-fisher transformed Pearson r-values because they're standard normal by design.
+You will need to make your own choices, but are encouraged to consider justification of your priors and pick something appropriate to your use case.

 Finally, just because you have a correct bayes factor doesn't mean that bayes factors are right for your application, or that they're good for any application at all.
 Model comparison is a hotly